Man City pays record fee to sign Grealish from Aston Villa

 Grealish was part of England’s team in the European Championship, though mostly as a substitute — and fan favorite.
 England lost to Italy in the final.

+Grealish will wear the No. 10 shirt, which became available when striker Sergio Aguero left the club for Barcelona.

 The playmaker made his Premier League debut in May 2014.
 Villa later slipped into the second-tier Championship but Grealish helped the squad win promotion after the 2018-19 season.
+The team finished 11th last season.

+Grealish scored 32 goals and compiled 43 assists in 213 appearances for Villa.

 City kicks off the new season at Tottenham on Aug.
 15.